cjkvi/cjkvi-ids/README.md

 ## Encoding Policies

-* Compatibility ideographs whose IDS is not equal to corresponding unified ideographs may be used as DC.
+* Compatibility ideographs, whose IDS is not equal to their corresponding unified ideographs, may be used as DCs. (e.g. ⻀)

 * Following non-ideographs may be used as DCs (for now).
   "αℓ△⺀⺄⺆⺈⺊⺌⺍⺶⺸⺻⺼〇〢キサ㇀㇉㇢"